Hallak65/GOG-only_games/README.md

 Because this gets requested so often, here is a repost of a current list of games that are only available on GOG.

 Although you still might get old CDs or DVDs of a lot of games, GOG maintains compatibility of these games with current OSes.
 This list just got cross-checked against the [List of GOG games that aren't available in Steam](https://www.gog.com/forum/general/list_of_gog_games_that_arent_available_in_steam/page6) list on GOG.
-Here is a list of games that you only get on GOG or where only the GOG version is playable, or where other platforms are missing add-ons and DLCs, or other features:
+Here is a list of games that you only get on GOG, or where only the GOG version is playable, or where other platforms are missing add-ons, DLCs, or other features:

 ## GOG Exclusive Games